 Starting today, Faithlife employees will have the opportunity to learn from inspiring and successful businesswomen throughout the Pacific Northwest.

-Each month, we’ll hear from a different female speaker.
-Today’s speaker is Anne-Marie Faiola–here’s a little more about her:
+Today’s speaker is Anne-Marie Faiola, and here’s a little more about her:

 Anne-Marie is a serial entrepreneur.
 She started Bramble Berry in Bellingham at 20 years old when a career in law enforcement didn’t pan out.
 What began in a 400-square-foot closet, grew into a million dollar operation in just four years.
 Now with several successful companies to her name, Anne-Marie has been honored as both Washington State’s Businesswoman of the Year in 2009 and Washington State’s Businessperson of the Year in 2010.
 Bob Pritchett (Faithlife’s CEO) counts Anne-Marie as one of his most-respected leaders in our community.